Mauricio Gonzalez, Ph.D., Vice President for Student and International Affairs

 Particular emphasis is placed on interpreting leadership theory and practice in the context of values, the Social Change theory of leadership development, UNF's six core values, and related processes of values integration.
 Through values-driven leadership, students can make a difference on campus and in the community.

-F and J visas), the Center recruits students, helps them through the admissions process, provides services and support for their specific needs once on campus, and helps with funding sources (see, for example, the FLAWI section).
-In addition, the Center is the on-campus source of immigration information to
+F and J visas), the International Center provides services and support for students' specific needs once on campus, provides programming to enhance campus life, and helps with funding sources (see, for example, the FLAWI section).
+In addition, the International Center is the on-campus source of immigration information to

 The Military and